Little Joe (electric locomotive): Milwaukee Road

 Demand during the Korean War boosted the Milwaukee's need for locomotives on their electrified mainline.
 The railroad was also beset by a coal strike that required sending most diesels back East (Milwaukee Lines East steam engines still burned coal, unlike the oil-burning Lines West steamers).
-So the Board of Directors returned to GE, only to discover that eight locomotives and all the spare parts had been sold.
+The Board of Directors returned to GE, only to discover that eight locomotives and all the spare parts had been sold.
 Three had gone to the Chicago South Shore & South Bend Railroad (the South Shore Line), and five to the Companhia Paulista de Estradas de Ferro of Brazil.

 Still, the Milwaukee Road bought the remaining 12 locomotives for $1 million.
 The railroad designated its new locomotives as "class EF-4", denoting them as the line's fourth model of electric freight engine.
 Two units were modified before delivery for passenger service; these were designated "class EP-4".
 The Milwaukee's operating employees referred to the EF-4/EP-4 units as Little Joseph Stalin's locomotives, which was eventually shortened to simply Little Joe.